FACTION BRIEF

 The Insurance Paradox

 Good Fortune’s ghost-labor insurance covers destroyed instances — erasure is financially neutral for the corporation.
-Insuring ghost-labor assets is cheaper than securing the facilities against infiltration.
+Insuring ghost-labor assets is cheaper than securing facilities against infiltration.

 The Collective’s most radical act costs Good Fortune nothing.
 The system absorbs even its own destruction.

-What the Collective does not say aloud.
+Filed under: what the Collective does not say aloud.

 No Informed Consent